KevinBlock-GC/AndroidJavascriptEngineBenchmark/README.md

 #### Benchmark Results
 The benchmark script [can be found here](https://github.com/KevinBlock-GC/AndroidJavascriptEngineBenchmark/blob/main/app/src/main/java/com/example/jsengines/MainActivity.kt#L39).
 This script is executed 100 times every time a button is clicked.

 Comes with a test suite that uses Androids Microbenchmark as well.
+All tests were ran on a Samsung Galaxy S23+

 ![js-engine-benchmark](https://github.com/KevinBlock-GC/AndroidJavascriptEngineBenchmark/assets/112961407/8c664078-7279-4dd3-bb1e-f388720a85f6)